kconner/next-js-in-docker-example/README.md

 Then I'd like to try this with a Next.js app, which changes the nature of how you build and run.

 Check my commit messages to see the tutorial articles I'm following.

----

-I got this working in Next.js, for debug mode.

-For release mode, I need to:

-- npm run build
-- copy .next from the build container to the release container
-- maybe prune nonproduction packages? is it correct to leave build-related packages out of the production set?